-I asked whether she had talked to the school prior to her daughter’s first day about her being highly sensitive, and the impact starting school might have on her.
-She told me she hadn’t.
-In fact, she said she had deliberately avoided such a discussion because she hadn’t wanted to label her child before she had even set foot in the classroom.
-It’s a standpoint I understand.
+She hadn’t talked to the school prior to her daughter’s first day about her being highly sensitive because she hadn’t wanted to label her child before she had even set foot in the classroom.

-The journey with my HSC has been a bumpy one, involving a child psychologist who needed to stick a giant fluorescent label on my son’s head, in order to help him further.
+Parenting a HSC is a bumpy road.
+Many of us have faced a child psychologist who needed to stick a giant fluorescent label on our child’s head, in order to help further.

-My son’s first school didn’t like the idea of ‘highly sensitive’, seemingly thinking it meant a world of tree hugging and clairvoyants judging by comments we had.
+My son’s first school didn’t like the idea of ‘highly sensitive’.
+The words ‘tree hugging’ and ‘clairvoyants’ were mentioned.
 The teachers couldn’t see past the label to the little boy underneath and his needs.

-So I know about labels.
-And I understand why sticking one on your own child feels uncomfortable.
+So I know all about the hesitancy of using labels.
+I understand why sticking one on your own child feels uncomfortable.
 Why it feels risky.
-And so when we approached his new school we were determined to approach the issue differently and found there was a whole new way to see it.
+And so at his new school I approached the issue differently.

 Instead of seeing myself sticking a label on my child’s forehead, I envisioned myself presenting an instruction manual to the teachers of my child.

-We don’t think twice to inform a school of dietary or medical requirements for the wellbeing of our children and we shouldn’t be afraid either to share the less tangible needs of our children with those that care for them, that spend so much time with them.
+We don’t think twice to inform a school of dietary or medical requirements for the wellbeing of our children.
+We shouldn’t be afraid to also share the less tangible needs of our children.

 Letting my son’s new teacher know that he regularly needs time out in a quiet place so he can recharge (or empty his bucket as we put it) helped her form a picture of how he reacts to the classroom environment.